SC pharmaceuticals company says they’ll be ready to fill COVID-19 vaccines in 2021

 Tuesday, the company held a beam raising ceremony to celebrate their expansion.
 Kennedy said she expects to have the vaccine production space completed by March 2021.

-Kennedy said they are anticipating a medical grade glass shortage because of the high vaccine demand.
+Kennedy said they are anticipating a medical grade glass shortage because of the high demand for the vaccine.
 She said they have the ability to work around that.
 “Our option will be to put the vaccine in plastic.
 We have the technology and the capability.”

 She said, “We’re right in tandem with the research work and the clinical trials that are going on.
 We’re trying to time that perfectly for the vaccine filling side of it.”